Leah1977/LSH_Electricians_MS1/README.md

 ## index.html

 The home page is made up of a header.
-The header includes a logo, the company name and a navagational bar with four menu items.
+The header includes a logo, the company name and a navigational bar with four menu items.
 The header will repeat on all pages.
-On small screen sizes the navagational bar will display two by two to accomodate the smaller screen size.
+On small screen sizes, the navigational bar will display two by two to accommodate the smaller screen size.

 There is a Covid-19 notice to appear on the home page.

 The home page includes a large image.
 The image is responsive to encourage the customer to focus on the overlay text box.
 The text box displays a call now button.
 When you click on the call now button, a modal will appear.

 The footer has three sections.
 An about section telling you about the company.
-An emergency call out section with phone link.
+An emergency call out section with a phone link.
 The last section is to connect the customer to our social links.

 ## services.html

-The services page has a section on the list of sevices we provide
+The services page has a section on the list of services we provide

-* Emergency call out
+* Emergency call-out
 * Insurance and Testing
 * Domestic Electrician
 * Commercial Electrician
 * Products
-* Gallery with link to Gallery page.
+* Gallery with link to the Gallery page.

-Followed by a Form with a drop down select menu, to enable the customer to direct their query.
+Followed by a Form with a drop-down select menu, to enable the customer to direct their query.

 ## contact.html